Table of Contents

 This book is from the National Geographic kids collection with bright picture of different species of butterfly throughout.
 This is a great book for ages 3-7.
 The beautiful photographs shows the butterfly’s life cycle.
 Watch the full growth of baby butterflies and expansion of their butterfly wings in warmer climates.

 Miss Penny brings her butterflies to class, and the kids are amazed by the complete metamorphosis.
 Although she loves all of the different butterflies, there is one that she becomes friends with.
-Do a prediction activity with your kids before the story, asking what type of butterfly do they think is her favorite.

-This counting book is also a great sensory book, with tactile pages for the kids to touch
+This counting book is also a great sensory book, with tactile pages for the kids to touch.

-Life Cycle of a Butterfly Kits: Young Caterpillars to Beautiful Butterflies
+4 Life Cycle of a Butterfly Kits

 There are plenty of kits available to watch the complete process of metamorphosis.
 The life cycle of the monarch butterfly, or any butterfly, is amazing to watch.
 The male and lady caterpillars usually leave the milkweed plant, or host plants, during the fifth instar to pupate.
 Once ready, the tiny caterpillar finds the best time to anchor itself.
 The caterpillar attaches itself to plants such as milkweed leaves.